 [[PayPalHereSDK sharedCardReaderManager] beginMonitoring:readerTypes];

 readerTypes is an id that points to a PPHReaderTypeMask value.

+beginMonitoring looks for events from any devices that is connected such as an inserted the phone or a Bluetooth connected terminal.

 NOTE: If you are using a PayPal-supported, custom accessory swiper (such as a Magtek custom branded swiper), set it up using the PPHCardReaderBasicInformation class before PPHCardReaderManager’s beginMonitoring method.